-- "Firearm," "dangerous weapon," "otherwise used," "brandished," "abducted," and "physically restrained" are defined in the Commentary to §1B1.1 (Application Instructions). - Pursuant to the last sentence of \$2B3.1(b)(1), robbery of a bank or post office results in a minimum one-level enhancement.
-There is no special enhancement for banks and post offices if the loss exceeds \$10,000, however. - Valuation of property taken is discussed in the Commentary to \$2B1.1 (Larceny, Embezzlement, 3. and Other Forms of Theft). - If the degree of bodily injury falls between two injury categories, use of the intervening level (i.e., interpolation) is appropriate. - The combined adjustments for weapon involvement and injury are limited to a maximum 5. enhancement of 9 levels. - Obtaining a weapon or controlled substance is to be presumed to be an object of the offense if 6. such an item was in fact taken.
+- 1. "Firearm," "dangerous weapon," "otherwise used," "brandished," "abducted," and "physically restrained" are defined in the Commentary to \$1B1.1 (Application Instructions). - 2.
+Pursuant to the last sentence of \$2B3.1(b)(1), robbery or attempted robbery of a bank or post office results in a minimum one-level enhancement.
+There is no special enhancement for banks and post offices if the loss exceeds \$10,000, however. - 3.
+Valuation of loss is discussed in the Commentary to §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft). - 4.
+If the degree of bodily injury falls between two injury categories, use of the intervening level (i.e., interpolation) is appropriate. - 5.
+The combined adjustments for weapon involvement and injury are limited to a maximum enhancement of 9 levels. - 6.
+Obtaining a weapon or controlled substance is to be presumed to be an object of the offense if such an item was in fact taken.

-- If the defendant actually intended to murder the victim, an upward departure may be warranted; see §2A2.1 (Assault with Intent to Commit Murder). - If the defendant was convicted under 18 U.S.C. § 2113(e) and in committing the offense or attempting to flee or escape, a participant killed any person, apply §2A1.1 (First Degree Murder).
+- 7. If the defendant actually intended to murder the victim, an upward departure may be warranted; see §2A2.1 (Assault with Intent to Commit Murder). - 8.
+If the defendant was convicted under 18 U.S.C. § 2113(e) and in committing the offense or attempting to flee or escape, a participant killed any person, apply §2A1.1 (First Degree Murder).
 Otherwise, if death results, see Chapter Five, Part K, Departures.

 Background: Possession or use of a weapon, physical injury, and unlawful restraint sometimes occur during a robbery.
-The guideline provides for a range of enhancements where these factors are Banks and post offices carry a minimum 1 level enhancement for property loss because such institutions generally have more cash readily available, and whether the defendant obtains more or less than \$2,500 is largely fortuitous.
+The guideline provides for a range of enhancements where these factors are present.
+Banks and post offices carry a minimum 1 level enhancement for property loss because such institutions generally have more cash readily available, and whether the defendant obtains more or less than \$2,500 is largely fortuitous.